Zero FOOD waste shopping

 - They still “push” their offer on the consumer and thus have to estimate what quantities of fresh foods to take on stock – and they will still be faced with unsold quantities at the end of the day – just like any other supermarket offering fruits and vegetables in bulk.

-- By also offering nuts and grains etc. in bulk (and as such indeed reducing packaging waste), they actually increase their risk of food waste, because those foods stay fresh longer in a packaging, but go rancid quicker when in bulk, so a shop needs to have a sufficiently high turnover to prevent a whole lot from going bad.
+- By also offering nuts and grains etc. in bulk, they actually increase their risk of food waste, because those foods stay fresh longer in a packaging, but go rancid quicker when in bulk, so a shop needs to have a sufficiently high turnover to prevent a whole lot from going bad.
+It should also be noted that they do not eliminate packaging waste, since the shop still buys those products in a packaging, just a bigger one (5kg or 25kg bags instead of 200g bags).

 10 ways how to dramatically reduce food waste